jamii/zest/design.md

 ## fields

-The `get` function retrieves the value associated with a key in an object.
+The `/` operator retrieves the value associated with a key in an object.

 ```
-abc: [a: 1, b: 2, c: 3];
+abc = [/a 1, /b 2, /c 3]
-abc/get('b')
+abc/b

 2
 ```

-When the key is a string which is a valid name, this can be abbreviated to:
+When the key is a string which is a valid name, the quotes can be omitted:

 ```
-abc: [a: 1, b: 2, c: 3];
+abc = [/a 1, /b 2, /c 3]
-abc:b
+abc/b

 2
 ```